 Button batteries and lithium coin batteries are the small, round, batteries you find in toys, cards, watches, key fobs, calculators, hearing aids and numerous other everyday objects.
-They appear to be pretty harmless and you would think that if they were swallowed, that they would pass straight through and out the other end.
+They appear to be pretty harmless and you would think that if a person would swallow them, they would pass straight through and out the other end.

 Sadly, this is not the case and hospitals are reporting an increase in life-changing injuries resulting from these innocuous looking culprits.
-If the battery is swallowed and gets stuck at any point in its journey; then it continues to emit its charge and can burn through the tissues and cause lasting and often fatal injuries.
+If a person swallow a battery and it gets stuck at any point in its journey; then it continues to emit its charge and can burn through the tissues and cause lasting and often fatal injuries.

-Lithium coin batteries are particularly dangerous and can burn through tissues and often blood vessels within hours.
+Lithium coin batteries are particularly dangerous.
+This because they can burn through tissues and often blood vessels within hours.
 Often parents are oblivious to the fact that their child has swallowed the battery and the first symptoms they are aware of, is their child vomiting blood.
 Sadly, this is often too late to save the child as irreparable damage has already occurred.

 Sometimes button batteries do pass through the body without a problem.
-However, if a button battery, particularly a lithium coin battery, gets stuck in someone’s oesophagus, energy from the battery creates corrosive caustic soda and it is this that burns through the tissues and causes horrendous damage and internal bleeding.
+However, if a button battery, particularly a lithium coin battery, remains stuck in someone’s oesophagus, energy from the battery creates corrosive caustic soda.
+It is this that burns through the tissues and causes horrendous damage and internal bleeding.

-Lithium coin batteries have a higher voltage and therefore release more energy and are more corrosive; fatal damage can therefore occur in just a couple of hours.
+Lithium coin batteries have a higher voltage.
+Thus, they release more energy and are more corrosive.
+Therefore, fatal damage can occur in just a couple of hours.

 If children find a button battery, they may not swallow it, they could just as easily pop it up their nose or stick it in their ear.
 This too can result in lasting damage.